anovak10/DeepJet_DBB/README.md

 ssh max-wgs # Login node
 # Install your environment as above
 # Install to $HOME as /scratch/ is machine dependant
-salloc -N 1 --partition=all --constraint=GPU  # To ask for an interactive GPU worker node session ssh <worker node name>
+salloc -N 1 --partition=all --constraint=GPU --time=300 # To ask for an interactive GPU worker node session.
+Please note that time is in minutes! ssh <worker node name>
 nvidia-smi # to check gpu availability
 ```